rynop/twirpl/README.md

 retool do protoc --proto_path=$GOPATH/src:. --twirp_out=. --go_out=. ./rpc/publicservices/service.proto
 retool do protoc --proto_path=$GOPATH/src:. --twirp_out=. --go_out=. ./rpc/adminservices/service.proto
 ```
-4. For this project, the interface implementations been hand created in `internal/`.
+4. For this project, the interface implementations have been hand created in `pkg/`.
 Take a look.
 5. Build/package/create/deploy your lambda using a [lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role):
 ```
 #from proj root.
 I use fish shell, modify for your shell